 - help inform the region's wine industry’s decision-making going forward for phylloxera management in the Yarra Valley.

 - help the YVWGA and Agriculture Victoria promote awareness of the biosecurity requirements for growers and vineyard managers operating in a PIZ environment.

 The survey closed on 15 June 2018.

 How will the results of the survey be used?

-The initial outcome of the survey will be posted on the Yarra Valley Wine Growers Association, Agriculture Victoria and Victorian Viticulture Biosecurity Committee websites before 30 June 2018.
+The outcome of the survey will be posted on the Yarra Valley Wine Growers Association, Agriculture Victoria and Victorian Viticulture Biosecurity Committee websites before 31 July 2018.